moritzebeling/kirby-panel-button/README.md

 **To Do**

-- [ ] Refresh page data after successfull trigger
+- [ ] Refresh page data on success without reloading the whole page
 - [ ] Add all field properties that make sense, e.g. `help`, ...
 - [ ] Add multilang support